rawkintrevo/mahout/website/docs/tutorials/misc/contributing-algos/index.md

 ## Step 4.
 Working with Hyper Parameters

-It's entirely likely you'll need to have hyper-parameters to tune you algorithm.
+It's entirely likely you'll need to have hyper-parameters to tune your algorithm.

 In Mahout we handle these with a map of Symbols.
 You might have noticed in the `fit` and `predict` methods we included `hyperparameters: (Symbol, Any)*`